 - You can switch employer after i94 expiry but your pending extension application will become a bridge petition.
-USCIS can only approve H1B transfer as consular processing, if they approve unless extension is approved first.
+USCIS can only approve H1B transfer as consular processing if they approve unless an extension is approved first.

-You cannot file another H1B extension, or transfer, or change of status to some other visa category as your are currently “Out of Status” after H1B transfer denial while staying in US.
+You cannot file another H1B extension, or transfer, or change of status to some other visa category as you are currently “Out of Status” after H1B transfer denial.

-You are allowed to file new H1B application with ‘Consular processing’ and wait outside US for its result.
+You are allowed to file a new H1B application with ‘Consular processing’ and wait outside the US for its result.